funwithbrains/funwithbrains.github.io/_games/mafia_vampires.md

 > ##### The Watcher (1)
 >
 > * Desperate Search: Once per night, you may investigate one target player.
 You will receive results in the form of "The Chosen One"/"Not The Chosen One".
-If your target is The Chosen One, they will learn that you contacted them, and their role will become The Slayer.
+If your target is The Chosen One, they will learn that you contacted them, and they will become The Slayer. *(The Slayer will still be The Chosen One, retaining each ability from that role.)*
 > * Paranoia Vulnerability: Be careful!
 If the Overzealous Paladin protects you, they will make you temporarily paranoid, and your Desperate Search for that night will result in "Not The Chosen One" no matter what!
 > * Secret Meeting: You have private communication with The Slayer.